Harmonicorps/betaleaf.github.com/_posts/2016-07-31-MapleMods-Updater.md

 permalink: MapleMods
 ---

-MapleMods Updater will help you patch MapleStory with the following mods:
+MapleMods contains the following mods:

   - Remove the Curse Filter (able to see swearing and other censored words)
   - Remove the MapleTips (the yellow tips in the chat log)